How much does an AC or furnace blower motor replacement cost?

 |Variable speed||$400 – $1,100||$600 – $1,500|

-- Variable-speed blower motors ramp up slowly and run at the lowest possible speed to maintain the home's temperature.
-Variable-speed motors cost more but reduce electricity costs and provide the best airflow control.
+Variable-speed blower motors ramp up slowly and run at the lowest possible speed to maintain the home's temperature.
+Variable-speed motors cost more but reduce energy costs and provide the best airflow control.

 Blower motor repair cost